An Introduction To The Spiritual Realm

 It is clear that YaHuWaH planted the garden in order for Him to place man in this garden.
 The rest of the world was not the same.
 This is the reason that, in Genesis 1:28, man is instructed to subdue the world.
 If the whole world was the same as the garden, why would man need to subdue it?
 It comes back again to the purpose of man.
 We are to be YaHuWaH’s agents on all the earth.

 The garden was also different from the rest of the world.
-It had two trees that did not exist anywhere else an also, YaHuWaH walked in this garden and He spoke with mankind.
+It had two trees that did not exist anywhere else and also YaHuWaH walked in this garden and spoke with mankind.

 8 They heard the sound of YaHuWaH Elohim walking in the garden in the cool of the day, and the man and his wife hid themselves from the presence of YaHuWaH Elohim among the trees of the garden.
 9 Then YaHuWaH Elohim called to the man, and said to him, “Where are you?”
 10 He said, “I heard the sound of You in the garden, and I was afraid because I was naked; so I hid myself.”